lucas96will/lucas96will/README.md

 ### Hi there :metal:
-My name is Lucas Williams, i am an engineering software student at the University of Buenos Aires.
+My name is Lucas Williams, i'm an engineering software student at the University of Buenos Aires :orange_book:

+Some of my objectives are
+* Develop my skills
+* Work on exciting projects
+* Make peoples life easier if possible
+* Become a good, friendly professional

 <!--
 **lucas96will/lucas96will** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.